ProximalEnergy/docs-mdbook/src/reports/module_degradation.md

   - This ensures the inverter is online and not AC clipping
 - Inverter module voltages are within 5V of each other (as applicable)
   - Since combiner power must be calculated as (combiner current) × (inverter DC voltage), the module voltages must be within a narrow band to ensure that the voltage is representative of the combiners.
-- [Combiner DC fuse health](../kpi/combiner_fuse_health.md) is at least 99% of the project nonzero mean per day.
+- [Combiner DC Field Health](../kpi/combiner_fuse_health.md) is at least 95% of the project nonzero mean per day.
   - If a combiner fails the fuse health filter, it is removed from the analysis.
-- [Tracker position deviating from setpoint](../kpi/tracker_kpis.md) is less than 5° on average per day.
+- [Tracker position deviating from setpoint](../kpi/tracker_kpis.md) is less than 1° on average per day.
-- [Tracker setpoint deviating from median](../kpi/tracker_kpis.md) is less than 5° on average per day.
+- [Tracker setpoint deviating from median](../kpi/tracker_kpis.md) is less than 1° on average per day
-  - Both tracker filters are applied to entire blocks at once.
+  - Both tracker filters are applied to entire blocks.
 If a block fails the analysis, all combiners on the block are excluded for that day.

 #### Other